-- Immediate risk of further rapid deterioration or loss of fabric; no - deterioration or loss of labric; is solution agreed.
-Immediate risk of further rapid deterioration or loss of fabric; solution agreed but not yet implemented. - C Slow decay; no solution agreed. - D Slow decay; solution agreed but F not yet implemented.
+- Immediate risk of further rapid deterioration or loss of fabric; no - B Immediate risk of further rapid deterioration or loss of fabric; solution agreed but not yet implemented.

+- D Slow decay; solution agreed but not yet implemented.

 E Under repair or in fair to good repair, but no user identified; or under threat of vacancy with no obvious new user (applicable only to buildings capable of beneficial use) use).